 Does taking atenolol increase the chance for a miscarriage?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-There is not enough information available to know if first trimester use of atenolol could increase the chance of having a baby with a birth defect.
-Atenolol did not cause birth defects when given to animals early in pregnancy.
+There is not enough information available to know if atenolol could increase the chance of having a baby with a birth defect.
+Atenolol did not cause birth defects when given to animals in pregnancy.
 The small number of available studies on beta-blockers used in pregnancy, in general, did not find a higher chance for birth defects.

 Can taking atenolol cause other pregnancy complications?